ifandelse/machina.js/README.md

 ```

 `initialState` - the state in which the FSM will start.
 As soon as the instance is created, the FSM calls the `transition` method to transition into this state.

-`stateBag` - an object used for state shared between event handlers.
-It defaults to an object containing `_priorAction` and `_currentAction` members, but you can add members as you need them.

 `messaging` - an object used in wiring machina into a message bus